apiacademy/api-mapping-prototype/design/2018-06-13-ui-sketching/editing-exporting.md

 Re-exporting this API map should simply replace the export the HTML with updated HTML with the added API details.
 The URIs for the API map entities (resources and links) should remain stable.
 This means that anybody looking at the older and less detailed maps now simply would get the newer and more detailed version.

 ![More Details](details.jpg)

+If a new resource gets added, that evolves the API map to have a new entity (the product detail resource type).
+This evolves the API in a backwards-compatible way: All the previously existing resources and links still exist, but there is now one more resource.

+When exporting this updated API map, there now should be a new linkable resource that may be `http://example.com/sketch#detail` or `http://example.com/sketch/resource/detail`, but most importantly, the previously existing links `http://example.com/sketch#product` or `http://example.com/sketch/resource/product` should still work.
+The only difference for the product resource that it now would say that a product must/can provide a `detail` link, but that, too, would be a backwards-compatible change to the API.

 ![Adding Resources](added-resource.jpg)